oceanprotocol/ocean.py/README_ocean-lib-developers.md

 These steps are detailed below.
 But first, installation.

 ## 1. Install dependencies
-We use [Brownie](https://eth-brownie.readthedocs.io) to help in compiling, deploying, testing, and debugging.
-It's not needed for *using* ocean-lib-py.

-[Install Brownie](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
-It can be tricky; [here's steps](https://github.com/trentmc/brownie-instrs/blob/master/README_install.md) that I followed.

 Clone this repo, and `cd` into it.
 ```console